GenesisFR/HowToBecomeGoodAtShooters/README.md

 ## The Division 2

 ### Abbreviations
+- 6B/6R/6Y: number of blue/red/yellow armor cores on a build
 - A&8: Aces and Eights gear set
 - AD: amplified damage
 - AOK: armor on kill